openharmony/docs/en/application-dev/reference/arkui-ts/ts-custom-component-lifecycle.md

 # Custom Component Lifecycle

 The lifecycle callbacks of a custom component are used to notify users of the lifecycle of the component.
 These callbacks are private and are invoked by the development framework at a specified time at runtime.
 They cannot be manually invoked from applications.

 >**NOTE**
 >
+>- The initial APIs of this module are supported since API version 7.
+Newly added APIs will be marked with a superscript to indicate their earliest API version.
->Promise and asynchronous callback functions can be used in lifecycle functions, for example, network resource getters and timer setters.
+>- Promise and asynchronous callback functions can be used in lifecycle functions, for example, network resource getters and timer setters.

 ## aboutToAppear